 Because serum Vitamin D levels have recently been shown to be inversely related to cancer incidence, there recently has been considerable discussion about the dosage that is toxic.
-Some have argued that doses as high as 5000 I.U.//day are safe.
+Doses as high as 5000-10,000 I.U.//day appear to be safe.
+Recently, it has become common for women suffering from osteroporosis with low Vitamin D levels to be given as much as 50,000, I. U./day for short time periods.
 Nevertheless, it is important to note that all forms of Vitamin D can occasionally produce dangerous serum calcium levels, in part because there is a great deal of variability in their effects across individuals.
 It is thus important that blood calcium levels be monitored, especially while a nontoxic dosage is being established.

-Perillyl Acid/ Limonene
+Perillyl Alcohol/ Limonene